BCC and the United Methodist Church

 John Wesley promoted social justice in his ministry, serving the poor, the uneducated and the neglected in society.
 Our mission, in accordance with our Methodist roots and John Wesley’s teachings, is to be a community of hope: providing an opportunity to heal, and a safe and caring environment for children, youth and families.

-BCC’s Spirtual Life program is an integral part of our residential services programming, but not all residents are affiliated with the Methodist Church.
+BCC’s Spirtual Life program is an integral part of our residential services programming, but not all residents are affiliated with the United Methodist Church.
 Our services are open to all cultures, races and religions.

 Providence UMC members display